e-hermoso/bamazon/README.md

 ### Running Supervisor app

-Running this application will all the Supervisor View Product Sales by Department as well as adding a new Department.
+Running this application will allow the Supervisor View Product Sales by Department as well as adding a new Department.
 ```
 node bamazonSupervisor.js